CemGultekin1/TakeHome/README.md

 3. After getting rid of NaN valued rows, the data is not sampled again.
 (See ***Data Pre-Processing***)

 4. We employed 8-fold cross validation.
-The data is split into 8 approximately equal sized parts across days.
+The data is split into approximately equal sized parts across days.
 Each part contains consecutive days.
 We repeatedly train on 7 of these and test on 1.
 (See ***Linear Model***)

 5. We provide $R^2$ metrics in **Results** section.
 We provide a more detailed presentation below.

+For reproducing the results see the very last section.

 ## Linear Model
 We are minimizing MSE on a subset of data defined as $(X,y)$ with each time instance occupying a row in $X$ and $y$.